unstoppabledomains/dev-docs/getting-started/glossary.md

 **Web1**: the first iteration of the web, commonly referred to as the `read-only web`.
 Web1 was characterized by static websites that displayed information.
 There was little to no user interaction or user-generated content.

 **Web2**: starting in the 90s, the `read-write web` is characterized by user-generated content and improved user interfaces.
 This led to blogs, social media platforms, and sites like Wikipedia and YouTube.
-Web2 emphasized user experience and interoperability between different applications and websites, giving us the vast network of connected websites and resources that we are familiar with today.
+Web2 emphasized user experience and interoperability between different applications and websites, giving us the vast network of connected websites and resources we are familiar with today.

 **Web3**: the next iteration of the web being ushered in as we speak, which leverages blockchain technology, open-source applications, and the decentralization of data and information.
 Web3 aims to remove control of the web from monopolistic tech companies and return ownership of data and content to its users.
 Also referred to as the `read-write-trust web`.

 ### Z

-**Zilliqa Name Service (ZNS)**: This is the name service that handles `.zil` domains on the Zilliqa mainnet.
+**Zilliqa Name Service (ZNS)**: The name service that handles `.zil` domains on the Zilliqa mainnet.